QB Jackson dazzles with 5 TD passes vs. Rams

-LOS ANGELES -- Lamar Jackson was an unstoppable force in one of the greatest performances ever in Monday Night Football history, showing the football world once again why he's perhaps the best player in the game.
+LOS ANGELES -- Lamar Jackson was an unstoppable force in one of the greatest performances ever in Monday Night Football history, showing the football world once again why he is perhaps the best player in the game.

 In a 45-6 rout of the Los Angeles Rams, Jackson ripped long runs and threaded passes in the red zone in another MVP-type masterpiece, leading the Baltimore Ravens to touchdowns on all six of his drives while continuing to rewrite the NFL record book.

-First player with five touchdown passes in a Monday Night Football debut, according to the Elias Sports Bureau research.
+First player with five touchdown passes in a Monday Night Football debut, according to the Elias Sports Bureau;

 First player with at least 3,000 passing yards and 1,500 rushing yards over his first two seasons in NFL history.